The Mitten Tree Story-related Math Activities for Preschoolers

 The Mitten Tree Math Pack includes one page with tracing numbers from 0 to 20.
 Invite the children to trace the letters and numbers using a pencil, crayon, or marker.

-This activity is great to strengthen the children’s number recognition, counting abilities, pre-writing, and fine motor skills.
+This activity is great for strengthening children’s number recognition, counting abilities, pre-writing, and fine motor skills.

 The Mitten Tree Number Tracing